kaakaa/slidev-resources-template/README.md

 This template repository manages slidev resource and its release.

-## How to write and build your slidev

-1. Write slidev resource in sub directory (e.g.: `example-slidev/`, `your-own-slidev/`)
-2. Creating a tag with the name of sub directory (such as `example-slidev`) will start the release action that creates a release and upload slidev presentation as PDF file to the release.
-   * If you enabled GitHub Pages with `gh-pages` branch, the action will deploy slidev presentation to GitHub Pages as SPA.

 # Getting Started

 To manage your slidev's resource, clicking `Use this template` button, and create repository from this template with `Include all branches` option.